HarryJackson1996/ecommerce_app/README.md

 ## Getting Started

-To get the Application running you will need to add a .env file to the assets folder.
+To get the Application running you will need to create an assets folder and add a .env file to it.
 There are three properties that you will need to add.

 - STORAGE_KEY=''